Emergent Novel Metallic State in a Disordered 2D Mott Insulator

-To gain better insight into our experimental results, we investigate the effect of disorder on a Mott insulator using a half-filled single band Hubbard model on a triangular lattice.
+\emph{Disordered Hubbard model:} To gain better insight into our experimental results, we investigate the effect of disorder on a Mott insulator using a half-filled single band Hubbard model on a triangular lattice.
 It describes the CCDW phase of 1T-TaS$_2$.